Chamar

-Chamar (or Jatav) is a Dalit community classified as a Scheduled Caste under modern India's system of affirmative action.
-Historically subject to untouchability, they were traditionally outside the Hindu ritual ranking system of castes known as varna.
+Chamar (or Jatav) is a community classified as a Scheduled Caste under modern India's system of affirmative action that originated from the group of trade persons who were involved in leather tanning and shoemaking.
 They are found throughout the Indian subcontinent, mainly in the northern states of India and in Pakistan and Nepal.

 History

 The Chamars are traditionally associated with leather work.
 Ramnarayan Rawat posits that the association of the Chamar community with a traditional occupation of tanning was constructed, and that the Chamars were instead historically agriculturists.

-The term chamar is used as a pejorative word for dalits in general.
+The term chamar is used as a pejorative word for Dalits in general.
 It has been described as a casteist slur by the Supreme Court of India and the use of the term to address a person as a violation of the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989.